sigilante/nockchain/crates/nockup/README.md

 The final product is, of course, a binary which you may run either directly or via `nockup run` (as demonstrated here).

+### Project Manifests and Templates

+A project is specified by its manifest file, which includes details like the project name and the template to use.

+Most projects will prefer the `basic` template, but a (stateless) `http-server` template is also available.

 ## Uninstallation

 To uninstall Nockup delete the binary and remove the installation cache: